The Heidelberg Project, Detroit. Photograph: © J. Ashley Nixon

 In what became the Heidelberg Project, Guyton worked with other artists such as Ernie Warrick, Tim Burke and local school children painting more buildings and creating sculptures from found and recycled objects in the surrounding vacant lots.
 Toys, shoes, clocks and more are collected and curated.
 Rich and funky, sometimes junky, stories crafted within a real, living canvas that have inspired creative thinking and actions on urban blight.

 The project’s mission is to “inspire people to appreciate and use artistic expression to enrich their lives and to improve the social and economic health of their greater community.”

 The Heidelberg Project has been challenged with demolitions twice (in 1991 and 1999) and several house fires, widely thought to be arson.
 But it is still working on its program of art and education and community development, attracting more than a quarter-million visitors annually to this urban environmental art gallery.

-The Heidelberg Project can be visited at any time of the year and is located at 3600 Heidelberg Street, Detroit MI, 48207.
+The Heidelberg Project can be visited any time of the year and is located at 3600 Heidelberg Street, Detroit, MI, 48207.
 While the Heidelberg Project is copyright protected by law, photography is accepted for non-commercial purposes.

 Locations for urban art in Detroit